Rahul2289/LMS/README.md

 * Can add Students.
 * Can add Teachers.
 * Can add Books.
+* Can Update Students.
+* Can Update Teachers.
+* Can Update Books.
+* Can Delete Students.
+* Can Delete Teachers.
+* Can Delete Books.
 * Ability to log out.

 ### 2. Teacher